zitadel/zitadel/README.md

 ### Passwordless Login

-Use our login widget to allow easy and sucure access to your applications and enjoy all the benefits of passwordless (FIDO 2 / WebAuthN):
+Use our login widget to allow easy and secure access to your applications and enjoy all the benefits of passwordless (FIDO 2 / WebAuthN):

 * works on all modern platforms, devices, and browsers
 * phishing resistant alternative